caiohoffmann/ToDo-Projects/README.md

--This is a Demo ToDo app with different technologies to see the difference between them.
+#This is a Demo ToDo app with different technologies to see the difference between them.